ibm-cloud-docs/overview/shared-responsibility.md

 {{site.data.keyword.attribute-definition-list}}

-# Shared responsibilities for using {{site.data.keyword.cloud_notm}} products
+# Shared responsibilities for IBM Cloud
 {: #shared-responsibilities}

-In {{site.data.keyword.cloud}}, as is the case for other cloud service providers, the responsibilities for managing the lifecycle of, operating, and securing products are shared between {{site.data.keyword.IBM}} and the customer.
+Understand your responsibilities and IBM's responsibilities for managing, operating, and securing cloud products.
+Learn the shared responsibility model for IaaS, PaaS, managed services, software packages, and deployable architectures across incident management, security, and disaster recovery.
+{: shortdesc}

 The responsibility of completing the following types of tasks on various products can be exclusive to {{site.data.keyword.IBM_notm}}, the customer, or shared between the two.
 The tasks for each type of product are grouped in the following categories: